 We will ensure that all children are provided with the same learning opportunities regardless of social class, gender, culture, race, disability or learning difficulties.
 As a result, we hope to enable all children to develop positive attitudes towards others.
-All pupils have equal access to Computing and all staff members follow the equal opportunities policy.
+All pupils have equal access to Computing and have 1:1 use of an iPad.
+All staff members follow the equal opportunities policy.
 Resources for SEND children and more able pupils will be made available to support and challenge appropriately.